Inrebic

 How should I take Inrebic?

 Take Inrebic exactly as prescribed by your doctor.
-Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Follow all directions on your Inrebic Package Insert and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

-You may take Inrebic capsule with or without food.
-Take with a high-fat meal if Inrebic upsets your stomach.
+- You may take Inrebic capsules with or without food.
+Taking Inrebic with a high-fat meal may help to reduce nausea and vomiting symptoms.

 You may be given other medications to help prevent nausea, vomiting, and diarrhea.
 Keep using these medicines for as long as your doctor has prescribed.